benjackson3811/speed-typing-in-german/README.md

 ## Testing user stories. - show how the site meets each story.
 - ### User Goals
 * I want to be able to navigate through the site smoothly.
+- This is possible to do through the start button.
 * I want to be able to understand immediately the purpose of the site.
+- Possible through the paragraph instruction below the start button.
 * I want a new word to type automatically after I have finsihed my previous word.
+- Possible to do through the word input file.
 * I want to see if I have made any mistake typing the letters of the word
+- Visible through the word display file.
 * I want to see the total number of correct words I have typed.
 * I want to see the total number of incorrect words I have typed.
 - ### Site Designer Goals